 ---|---|

-Topic selected under the supervision of a faculty member.
+Students must make a project proposal and secure a supervisor prior to enrolling in this course.
 Emphasis may be on the development of a large program, or on more theoretical issues.
 Independent research, an oral presentation, and a written report are required.

 CLO | Supports PLO(s) |